COVID-19: Information for travelers

 Lodging, restaurants & shopping, events

 Are West Bend’s lodging properties, restaurants, stores and other businesses open?

-Lodging properties have stayed open throughout the Safer at Home order.
+West Bend’s lodging properties remain open.
 Please contact individual properties if you have questions about their current status.

 What about events?
 How about the Cache Bash?